joe-no-body/bash-adventure-game-system/README.md

   * object parsing - support for objects with adjectives and articles
 * interrupts
 * saving and loading game state from files

+### Dev requirements

+* shellcheck
+* bats
+* npm

+### Dependencies

+A sufficiently modern version of bash, but nothing else.
+To maximize compatibility, this program is implemented in pure Bash without using any external programs like sed, grep, awk, etc.

 ### Repo structure